pvvx/ATC_MiThermometer/README.md

 * Bluetooth Connection: 23..30 uA 3.3V

 ### Bluetooth Advertising Formats

-The Firmware can be configured to support one of four different Bluetooth advertisements data formats.
+The Firmware can be configured to support one of four different Bluetooth advertisements data formats:

 Xiaomi, ATC, Custom, BTHome and encrypted options.

+Only the BTHome and Xiaomi support the native [HA Xiaomi Integration](https://www.home-assistant.io/integrations/xiaomi_ble/), for the others use the Custom Component [Passive BLE](https://github.com/custom-components/ble_monitor).

+Supports bindkey beacon encryption.

 [Advertising formats](https://github.com/pvvx/ATC_MiThermometer/issues/298).